-- Assist adults to be literate and obtain knowledge/skills necessary for employment and economic self-sufficiency. - Assist adults who are parents or family members to obtain an education/skill that are necessary to become partners in the educational development of their children and that lead to sustainable improvements in the economic opportunities for their families. - Assist adults in attaining a secondary credential in preparation for transition to postsecondary education and training. - Assist individuals who are English language learners to improve their reading, writing, speaking and comprehension skills in English and Math while acquiring an understanding of the American system of Government, individual freedom, and the responsibilities of citizenship. - Types of Programs:

-o Adult Basic Education (ABE) ESL/GED

-Instruction in Reading, Writing, Math, English Language Proficiency, and preparation for GED® Test o Family Literacy Programs
+- Assist adults to be literate and obtain knowledge/skills necessary for employment and economic self-sufficiency. - Assist adults who are parents or family members to obtain an education/skill that are necessary to become partners in the educational development of their children and that lead to sustainable improvements in the economic opportunities for their families. - Assist adults in attaining a secondary credential in preparation for transition to postsecondary education and training. - Assist individuals who are English language learners to improve their reading, writing, speaking and comprehension skills in English and Math while acquiring an understanding of the American system of Government, individual freedom, and the responsibilities of citizenship. - Types of Programs: - o Adult Basic Education (ABE) ESL/GED - Instruction in Reading, Writing, Math, English Language Proficiency, and preparation for GED® Test - o Integrated Education and Training Programs - IELCE Specific vocational skills combined with English Language instruction and Civics education o Family Literacy Programs